aclemons/sbopkg-docker/README.md

 # How to use

 Running sbopkg in a docker image means you always have a clean environment.
-You probably want to bind mount some directories so that the the output ends up on the host.
+You probably want to bind mount some directories so that the output ends up on the host.
 Something like this should get your started:

 ```sh
 mkdir -p $HOME/sbopkg/{tmp,sbopkg}